calebq2010/facebook-posts-qa/README.md

 # FaceBook Posts

-This project is a simple replica of Facebooks posting.
+This project is a simple replica of Facebooks posting, built in React Typescript and backed with RTL(React Testing Library) for component tests!

 # How To Get Started